joe-jordan/pyvoro/README.md

 pyvoro
 ======

-3D Voronoi tessellations: a python entry point for the [voro++ library](http://math.lbl.gov/voro++/)
+3D Voronoi tessellations: a Python 2 entry point for the [voro++ library](http://math.lbl.gov/voro++/)

 **Recently Added Features:**

-*Released on PyPI* - thanks to a contribution from @ansobolev, you can now install the project with `pip` - just type `pip install pyvoro`, with sudo if that's your thing.
+*Released on PyPI* - thanks to a contribution from @ansobolev, you can now install pyvoro as a library in your current Python 2 installation with `pip` - just type `pip install pyvoro`, with sudo if that's your thing.
+This project, which is the library posted on pypi, the one you get by running pip install pyvoro, will only work in a Python 2 environment.

 *support for numpy arrays* - thanks to a contribution from @christopherpoole, you can now pass in a 2D (Nx3 or Nx2) numpy array.